HalalUser/CustomCipher/README.md

 # Custom Cipher MagC.

-This is a never seen before (i think) cipher.
 This code was made by someone who doesn't know what he is doing.
 This code was not fully optimized and was vibe coded.